tabulapdf/tabula/README.md

   `java -Dfile.encoding=utf-8 -Xms256M -Xmx1024M -jar tabula.jar`

+  Then manually navigate your browser to http://127.0.0.1:8080/ (New in Tabula 1.1.
+To go back to the old behavior that automatically launches your web browser, use the `-Dtabula.openBrowser=true` option.

+  Tabula binds to port 8080 by default.
+You can change it with the `warbler.port` option; for example, to use port 9999:

+  `java -Dfile.encoding=utf-8 -Xms256M -Xmx1024M -Dwarbler.port=9999 -jar tabula.jar`

 If the program fails to run, double-check that you have [Java installed][jre_download] and then try again.

 [jre_download]: https://www.java.com/download/
 [tabula_dl]: http://tabula.technology

-Tabula binds to port 8080 by default.
-You can change it with the `warbler.port` property:

-`java -Dfile.encoding=utf-8 -Xms256M -Xmx1024M -Dwarbler.port=9999 -jar tabula.jar`

 ## <a name="knownissues">Known issues</a>